Records you should keep

 Interests register

-Officers have a duty to disclose interests to the committee.
+Your officers have a duty to disclose interests to the committee.
 They must make this disclosure as soon as they become aware they have an interest in any matter being considered by the committee.
-The committee must keep and maintain a register of these disclosures in an interests register.

 Accounting records